Overview: The Garmin fēnix 5X

 steel bezel and rear panel, a fiber-reinforced outer case, and a

 scratch-resistant sapphire lens.
-The QuickFit 26 silicone watch band can be replaced with an optional silicone band,
+The QuickFit 26 metal watch band can be replaced with an optional silicone band,

-available in 5 colors, a brown leather band, or a stainless steel band (all
+available in 5 colors, or a brown suede leather band (all

 available from Garmin).